roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4600/connecting-to-chirpstack/chirpstack-abp.md

   caption="Chirpstack ABP Join via RAK Serial Port Tool" />

-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: It is not needed to join in ABP mode.
+ It is not needed to join in ABP mode.
 But you still need to set this AT command to validate the parameters which you just set for ABP mode.
 :::

 10. Now, let’s try to send a data from RAK4600 LPWAN Evaluation Board to ChirpStack: